gmarchesiv/bikeshare_python_app/README.md

 bikeshare.py

 ### Credits
-Udacity problem set developed by Giancarlo Marchesi with consultations of the Udacity FAQ section for this assingment
+Udacity problem set developed by Giancarlo Marchesi with consultations of the Udacity FAQ section for this assignment